 Pilgims enteing the Church of the Holy Sepulcher, Jerusalem

-This ancient ecumenical feast, celebrated by Christian churches throughout the world, originated in Jerusalem at the place where Jesus died and rose again.
-A great church called the Anastasis ( Resurrection) or the Church of the Holy Sepulcher, built by the Emperor Constantine, was dedicated there on September 13, 325 AD, It’s one of Christianity’s holiest places.
+This ancient ecumenical feast, celebrated by Christian churches throughout the world, commemorates the dedication of a great church in Jerusalem at the place where Jesus died and rose again.
+Called the Anastasis ( Resurrection) or the Church of the Holy Sepulcher, it was built by the Emperor Constantine and was dedicated on September 13, 325 AD, It’s one of Christianity’s holiest places.

 Liturgies celebrated in this church, especially its Holy Week liturgy, influenced churches throughout the world.
 Devotional practices like the Stations of the Cross grew up around this church.
 Christian pilgrims brought relics and memories from here to every part of the world.
 Christian mystics were drawn to this church and this feast.